 Sushi Kanesaka, located on the 6th floor of "Palace Hotel Tokyo" which is the only 5 starred Japanese hotel in Marunouchi.
 This restaurant is the only member who remains the name of "Sushi Kanesaka".

-I first tasted Chef Shinji Kanesaka's sushi in 2007 when he was awarded a Michelin star at his original Ginza location.
+I first tasted Chef Shinji Kanesaka's sushi in 2007 when he was awarded a Famous gourmet guide star at his original Ginza location.
 Known also for having trained several of Tokyo's top sushi chefs, including Chef Takashi Saito of 3-star Sushi Saito, Chef Kanesaka opened Shinji in Singapore, a restaurant I visit every trip to Singapore, and then his second Tokyo location in the venerated Palace Hotel in the Marunouchi-Otemachi area.
 Featuring lightly seasoned shari made using Yokoi Kohaku red vinegar, Kanesaka's sushi focuses on traditional Edomae techniques and fish selection that will please both first-time and experienced sushi aficionados.
 Being located in a hotel also permits the restaurant to offer both lunch and dinner seven days a week.

 Palace Hotel Tokyo Sushi Kanesaka